elchericito/prive-docs/getting-started/installing-and-onboarding-to-prive.md

 <details>

-<summary>Step 1: Downloading the Recurly Commerceapp </summary>
+<summary>Step 1: Downloading the Recurly Commerce app</summary>

-Recurly Commerceis supported for both Shopify and Shopify Plus merchants.
-You can install the Recurly Commerceapp via the Shopify App store.
+Recurly Commerce is supported for both Shopify and Shopify Plus merchants.
+You can install the Recurly Commerce app via the Shopify App store.

 * [Download the app here](https://apps.shopify.com/prive-subscriptions)